Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 calls to `PowerAssert.explanation`, with either `null` in the case of the original function, or the additional parameter in the case of the synthetic copy.

-For example, the following function declaration:
+For example, given the following function declaration:

 ```kotlin
 @PowerAssert